Character Driven vs Plot Driven?

 Answer: Often the terms character-driven and plot driven used rather loosely.

 Plot-driven describes stories where the emphasis is more on plot twists, external conflict, and action.
-Often the story goals are more external such as obtaining, winning, escaping, or changing a situation.
+Often the story goals are more external such as obtaining, winning, escaping, or overcoming an obstacle, or changing a situation.

 Dramatica tries to formalize this by saying that there are decision-driven stories and action-driven stories.